Getting started with FOX Board G20

 it hasn't found the microSD or the microSD is not valid.

-After about 30 seconds Linux will be on and you will reach it via LAN.
+After about 30 seconds Linux will be on and you can reach it via LAN or Debug Port.

 The FOX Board gets its IP address from your DCHP server so in order to know what this IP is, read Discover the IP address assigned by DHCP.